Andrew Kennedy Hutchison Boyd: Life

-In 1865, Boyd succeeded Dr. Park as minister of the first charge, St. Andrews, finding in the post the goal of his ecclesiastical ambition.
-"Never once, for one moment," he said, "have I wished to go elsewhere."
-Boyd at St. Andrews was probably better known beyond Scotland than any other presbyterian divine of his day.
-He had friends among the leaders of the English clergy and men of letters, and his writings were widely read in America.

-Soon after settling in St. Andrews Boyd urged the question of an improved ritual in the services of the national church, and in 1866, on the initiative of his presbytery, a committee was appointed by the general assembly to prepare a collection of hymns.
+In 1865, Boyd succeeded Park as minister of the first charge, St. Andrews.
+Boyd urged the question of an improved ritual in the services of the national church, and in 1866, on the initiative of his presbytery, a committee was appointed by the general assembly to prepare a collection of hymns.
 The hymnal compiled by the committee, with Boyd as convener, was published in 1870, and enlarged in 1884.
-This work made Boyd prominent, and St. Andrews University conferred on him the degree of LL.D. in April 1889.
+St. Andrews University conferred on him the degree of LL.D. in April 1889.

 In May 1890, he was appointed moderator of the general assembly.

-He performed his duties assiduously and well, and, as was said at the time, "with archiepiscopal dignity."
 His closing address was published as Church Life in Scotland: Retrospect and Prospect (Edinburgh, 1890).
-One of his last public services was the reopening, on 11 July 1894, of the renovated church of St. Cuthbert's, Edinburgh – one of the oldest ecclesiastical edifices in Scotland – his address on the occasion being adequately archaeological, and graced with a fine literary flavour.
-Early in 1895, he was seriously ill, but recovered, only to lose the devoted wife who had nursed him back to health.
+One of his last public services was the reopening, on 11 July 1894, of the renovated church of St. Cuthbert's, Edinburgh.
+Early in 1895, he was seriously ill, but recovered, only to lose his wife who had nursed him back to health.
 In the winter of 1898–1899, he had a recurrence of ill-health and went to Bournemouth to recuperate.
-Here he resumed work on sermons and essays, but in the evening of 1 March 1899 he died by misadventure, having taken carbolic lotion (a 1-in-40-parts mixture of carbolic acid in water) in mistake for a sleeping-draught.
+He resumed work on sermons and essays, but on 1 March 1899 he died by misadventure, having taken carbolic lotion (a 1-in-40-parts mixture of carbolic acid in water) in mistake for a sleeping-draught.